 | Zoom Basic (free) | 100, 40-min limit | Not available |

-For exact and current pricing, Zoom's events and webinars pricing page is the source of truth.
-The math hosts care about: $79/month is roughly $1,000 a year, which is recovered by a single $1,000 sale that closed because the follow-up was personalized instead of broadcast.
+For exact and current pricing, Zoom's events and webinars pricing page is the source of truth (prices verified June 2026).
+The math hosts care about: the 500-attendee tier at $83.33/month billed annually is roughly $1,000 a year, which is recovered by a single $1,000 sale that closed because the follow-up was personalized instead of broadcast.

 Converting a Zoom Meeting to a Webinar (or the Other Way)